MarvinJamesReyes/basic_app/README.md

 ## Setup
 ### Prerequisites
-* Postgres should be installed and a database should exist.
-You can store the DB name under `DN_NAME` for app usage
+* Postgres should be installed
+* App database should be created.
+The DB name should be stored as an envar `DN_NAME` for app usage
 * Node, npm and/or yarn should be installed

 ### Config